microsoft/PSDocs/docs/keywords/Yaml.md

     Yaml @{
         title = 'An example title'
     }

+    'Yaml header may not be rendered by some markdown viewers.
+See source to view yaml.'
 }

 Invoke-PSDocument -Name 'Test';
 ```

 Generates a new Test.md document containing a yaml header.
+An example of the output generated is available [here](/docs/examples/Yaml-header-output.md).

 ## PARAMETERS